derektypist/project-euler-038/README.md

 **User Stories**

-As a user, I get an error message, if I do any of:
+As a user, I expect to get an error message, if I do any of:

 - Not enter anything in the input field
 - Entering text other than a number